RACV Logo

 Travel Period

-Say Hola to an adventure into the heart and soul of Mexico.
-From Aztec to Zapotec, this eight-day trip is a cultural cocktail, blending the best of the country’s ruins and natural wonders.
-Wander through colourful markets, learn the secrets of black pottery, try pasita in a local bar, explore the ancient ruins of Monte Alban and Teotihuacan and discover the vibrant art scene of Oaxaca.
-With a local leader who knows all the best spots, you’re guaranteed to get a taste of Mexico’s magic at every turn.
+Say Hola to an adventure in the heart of Mexico.
+From Aztec to Zapotec, this eight-day trip blends the best of the country’s highlights and lesser-known spots, with ancient ruins and natural wonders around every corner.
+With local experiences and plenty of free time, you can make the adventure your own.
+Wander through bustling markets, learn the secrets of black pottery and join an alebirjes workshop.
+Try pasita (raisin-flavoured liqueur) in a local bar in Puebla, explore the UNESCO World Heritage sites of Monte Alban and Teotihuacan and discover the vibrant art scene of Oaxaca with a local by your side

 IMPORTANT INFORMATION